SciML/Catalyst.jl/docs/src/catalyst_applications/bifurcation_diagrams.md

 package.
 This tutorial gives a simple example of how to create such a bifurcation diagram.

+!!! note
+    Catalyst 13.0 and up require at least BifurcationKit v0.2.4.

 First, we declare our reaction model.
 For this example we will use a bistable switch, but one which also contains a Hopf bifurcation.
 ```@example ex1